PdxCodeGuild/IntroToProgramming/labs/lab07-password_generator.md

 ## Advanced Version 1

-Allow the user to enter the value of `n`.
+Allow the user to choose how many characters the password will be.

 ## Advanced Version 2